logo

 Redditor Runs Over Their Dog On Their Way To School

 Being a pet owner is a huge responsibility, and it's important to always keep in mind the safety and well-being of your furry friends.
-Whether you have a dog, cat, or any other type of pet, it's important to be aware of the potential hazards and risks that can harm them.
+Whether you have a dog, cat, or any other type of pet, it's essential to be aware of the potential hazards and risks that can harm them.

 It's every pet owner's worst nightmare to accidentally harm or hurt their furry friend, which is what happened to this Reddit user who decided to share their story with the internet.
-It was a normal morning for OP, who owns two dogs, a Cockapoo and a Blue/Red Heeler mix.
+It was a normal morning for OP, who owns two dogs: a Cockapoo and a Blue/Red Heeler mix.

 However, things took a turn for the worse when the Heeler, who loves to chase cars, ran in front of the truck as OP was driving down the street.
 Despite trying to avoid him, OP ended up running over the dog.
 In a state of shock, they pulled to the side of the road and immediately called their parents for help.